-It is intended that the Fund will pay distributions sourced from its profit from operations (which broadly aligns with cash from operations).
+It is intended the Fund will pay distributions sourced from its profit from operations (which broadly aligns with cashflow from operations).
 Over the medium-term, the Fund aims to distribute an amount which is up to 100% of the Fund's expected profit from operations available for distribution (excluding unrealised gains/losses).
 CFM will estimate profits available for distribution on a regular basis and will pay distributions monthly, taking into account that estimate.

-Whilst CFM intends to predominantly pay distributions based on the Fund's profit from operations, some distributions to unitholders may be sourced from working capital.
+Whilst CFM intends to predominantly pay distributions based on the Fund's profit from operations, some distributions to Investors may be sourced from working capital.

-Distributions for the 2024 Financial Year will be paid from profit from operations available for distribution, and where applicable, accumulated working capital of the Fund.
+Distributions for the half-year ending 31 December 2024 have been paid from profit from operations available for distribution, and where applicable, accumulated working capital of the Fund.
 The partial payment of distributions from accumulated working capital allows the Fund to smooth distributions between periods.
 This approach will reduce the amount of accumulated working capital available in the Fund.
 From time to time the Fund may draw upon the debt facility to pay for various items including capital works, leasing fees and lease incentives.